mdolab/pyoptsparse/paper/paper.md

 In the case of genetic algorithm or particle swarm optimization, a fixed number of function evaluations are required at each optimizer iteration, and they can be done in parallel if multiple processors are available and the functions only require a single processor to execute.
 However, the implementation of this mechanism is optimizer-dependent, and support varies between the different optimizers available.

-## Optimization visualization and restart
+## Leveraging the history file: visualization and restart
 pyOptSparse can store an optimization history file using its own format, which is based on SQLite.
-The optimization history can then be visualized using the OptView tool provided.
+The optimization history can then be visualized using OptView, a graphical user interface application provided by pyOptSparse.
 Alternatively, users can post-process results manually.
 To facilitate this task, an API is provided for querying the history file and accessing the optimization history.

 The history file also enables two types of optimization restarts.
 A *cold start* can be used by simply setting the initial design variables to the final design variables of a previous optimization.
-A *hot start*, on the other hand, will replay the previous optimization in its entirety.
+A *hot start*, on the other hand, will initialize the optimizer with the full state, by replaying the previous optimization history.
 For a deterministic optimizer, as long as the functions and gradients remain the same, it will generate the same sequence of iterates. pyOptSparse will simply retrieve the previously-evaluated quantities and supply them to the optimizer, without actually calling the objective function.
+This allows us to exactly retrace the previous optimization and generate the exact same state within the optimizer in a non-intrusive fashion.
 This feature is particularly useful if the objective function is expensive to evaluate, and the previous optimization terminated due to problems such as reaching the maximum iteration limit.
 In this case, the full state within the optimizer can be regenerated through the hot start process, so that the optimization can continue without performance penalties.